Examples with solutions for Multiplication of Powers: Numbers as coefficients

 Step-by-Step Solution

-Note that there is multiplication between all terms in the expression, so we'll first use the distributive property of multiplication to understand that we can separately handle the coefficients of terms raised to powers, and the terms themselves separately.
-For clarity, let's handle it in steps:
+Given that there is a multiplication between all terms in the expression, we will apply the distributive property of multiplication.
+This allows us to handle the coefficients of terms raised to powers, as well as the terms themselves separately.
+For added clarity, let's handle it in steps:

 2a23a4=23a2a4=6a2a4 2a^2\cdot3a^4=2\cdot3\cdot a^2\cdot a^4=6\cdot a^2\cdot a^4